pwall567/kjson-spring3/README.md

 ## Quick Start

+**NOTE:** Version 7.1.1 of this library uses the Spring Boot Auto-Configuration mechanism, meaning that the references to component scanning in the notes below may be ignored (and will be removed from future versions).

 To direct a Spring Boot 3 application to use `kjson` for serialization and deserialization of HTTP(S) requests and responses, simply include the `kjson-spring3` library in the build, and then ensure that the `io.kjson.spring` package is included in the Spring component scan: